Patatruc/word-definition/README.md

 This function is called when the definition is ready (it is of course asynchronous and can in some case require more than 2 or 3 calls to the Wiktionary API).

 The definition is passed in the argument.
-It is a JSON object containing the defined `word`, its `category` (verb, noun, adjective...) and the `definition` itself.
+It is an object containing the defined `word`, its `category` (verb, noun, adjective...) and the `definition` itself.

-If no definition has been found or for any other error, the JSON object contains only the the `word` field and the error message in an `err` field.
+If no definition has been found or for any other error, the object contains only the the `word` field and the error message in an `err` field.

 ##Notes: